 This nationally recognised, comprehensive course is recognised by the Mortgage & Finance Association of Australia (MFAA) as suitable for the professional development of mortgage originators.
 It meets ASIC's educational requirements for those in the finance industry.
-Successful completion of this course along with successful completion of the MFAA's Initial Compliance Pack will fulfil the education requirements for a Finance Broker status with the MFAA.
-The course is also recognised by the FBAA.
+Successful completion of this course along with successful completion of the MFAA's Initial Compliance Pack will fulfil the education requirements for a Finance Broker membership with the MFAA and FBAA.

 Options and Pricing: